-How to do it: In table top, cushion your knees with a blanket and bring the right foot forward in between the hands with the knee on top of the ankle.
+How to do it: To get into low lunge, first begin in tabletop position.
+Cushion your knees with a blanket and bring the right foot forward in between the hands with the knee on top of the ankle.
 Slide your left knee back slightly and let your hips sink and glide forward until you feel a mild stretch in the front of the right hip.
 You can place your hands on blocks for more support.
 Find stillness here for one minute on each side.

 3. Broken Wing Pose

 What it does: Opens the front of the chest, shoulder, and biceps to help improve hunched posture.

 Chakras and meridians affected: Heart chakra, Heart/small intestines meridian

 How to do it: Lie on your stomach and extend your right arm straight out to a 90 degree angle.
 Place your left hand on the ground near your left shoulder and roll onto your right side until you feel a stretching sensation in the right side of your chest.
 You can stack your left leg on your right or bend the top knee and place the left foot flat for more sensation.
 Breathe here for 3-4 minutes on each side.